bejorock/tinqjs-cli/README.md

 ## Examples

-Checkout project https://github.com/bejorock/tinqjs-example for samples how to use it
+Checkout project https://github.com/bejorock/tinqjs-example for samples how to use it.